Screening Management Software for Population-Based Programmes

 The Unified Screening Platform (USP) did not originate as a generic software product.
 It was developed in direct response to real operational, governance, and clinical challenges encountered in population-based screening programmes.
 Since the late 1990s, USP has evolved through sustained collaboration with clinicians, screening organisations, public health bodies, and research consortia.

-USP has developed in parallel with national screening programmes and large-scale research initiatives, including long-term involvement in cervical and breast cancer screening, population-based studies, and multi-domain screening delivery within a single programme architecture.
+USP has been developed in parallel with national screening programmes and large-scale research initiatives, including long-term involvement in cervical and breast cancer screening, population-based studies, and multi-domain screening delivery within a single programme architecture.
 This practice-driven evolution explains why USP is designed for governance, scale, and clinical safety, rather than for isolated case management.

 Programme-level data management